At the Table: Isolation of a different sort

 We found our sleeping bags and pillows, took off our damp clothes and fell asleep, waking up often in the night to heavy rainfall and winds rattling the roof.
 The next day was a repeat of the day before: bouts of heavy rain, but now there was a stream in the yard and more thick mud everywhere.
 The family again did their work outside between the rain showers and we followed.
 We held tiny baby goats and watched Zenaida press the cheese curds into forms, topping the forms with blocks, and using a metal beam with a stone hung from ropes to squeeze the excess whey from the cheese.

 There wasn’t much to do, but cooking turned out to be a good pastime.
-Zenaida showed her skill at making fresh tortillas, pulling balls of dough from a towel wrapped plastic tub, using the tortilla press to shape the disks and cooking them on the wood stove.
 Each meal we made was an adventure, as camp cooking is by nature a creative endeavor given limited equipment and food.
 We managed pretty well though and shared all of our meals with everyone.
 The second night we made pozole, basically a stew with hominy.
 Machaca (a delicious, finely shredded dried beef), the hominy, spices and a variety of fresh vegetables went into it.
-I hoped these would be welcomed by a family with no garden or means to store fresh food.

-My husband found ways to entertain our hosts, juggling oranges (he’s quite good at this,) and teaching Marcos a card game.
-More dancing ensued, twirling as best we could on the mud floor.
-Eric earned the nickname “Locos Amigo” for these and other antics.
-We showed photos of northern Michigan that we had on our phones.
+Bedtime was even earlier the second night as we needed to get warm and sleeping bags were a good means to do so.

 I think about how difficult moments in life are often transformed, especially in hindsight.
 I believe our memories naturally want to focus on the positives, and if we are lucky, we remember hardships endured with humor and maybe even admiration at our strength.